-Soft X-ray intensity at 0.89 keV along the North Polar Spur is shown to follow the extinction law due to the interstellar gas in the Aquila Rift by analyzing the ROSAT archival data, which proves that the NPS is located behind the rift.
-The Aquila-Serpens molecular clouds, where the X-ray optical depth exceeds unity, are shown to have a mean LSR velocity of $v = 7.33 \pm 1.94$ km s-1, corresponding to a kinematic distance of $r = 0.642 \pm 0.174$ kpc.
-Assuming a shell structure, a lower limit of the distance to NPS is derived to be 1.01 ± 0.25 kpc, with the shell center being located farther than 1.1 kpc.
-Based on the distance estimation, we argue that the NPS is a galactic halo object.
+Soft X-ray intensity at 0.89 keV along the North Polar Spur (NPS) is shown to follow the extinction law due to the interstellar gas in the Aquila Rift by analysing the ROSAT archival data, which proves that the NPS is located behind the rift.
+The Aquila-Serpens molecular clouds, where the X-ray optical depth exceeds unity, are shown to have a mean LSR velocity of $v = 7.33 \pm 1.94 \, \mathrm{km \, s^{-1}}$, corresponding to a kinematic distance of $r = 0.642 \pm 0.174 \, \mathrm{kpc}$.
+Assuming a shell structure, a lower limit of the distance to NPS is derived to be $1.01 \pm 0.25 \, \mathrm{kpc}$, with the shell centre being located farther than 1.1 kpc.
+Based on the distance estimation, we argue that the NPS is a Galactic halo object.

-Key words: ISM: individual objects (North Polar Spur, Aquila Rift) - ISM: molecules - ISM: kinematics and dynamics - Galaxy: center - local interstellar matter - X-rays: diffuse background - radio lines: ISM
+Key words: ISM: individual objects: North Polar Spur - ISM: individual objects: Aquila Rift - ISM: kinematics and dynamics - Galaxy: centre - radio lines: ISM - X-rays: diffuse background.